velvia/presentations/2014-filodb/filodb.md

 ## OLAP Performance without the Pain

 - Really fast Spark SQL queries on Cassandra
+    - Combine easy writes with fast reads
     + No need to set up HDFS/Hadoop for analytical workloads
+- Idempotent writes - no need for deduplication jobs in HDFS
 - Add new columns really cheaply.
 Change the schema with new versions.
-- Idempotent writes - no need for deduplication jobs in HDFS

 ---